Children and Fire Safety

 Upper Primary teachers are encouraged to include their classes in the program by:

 - requesting the Firefighter Visit for their class,

 - confirming a date with their local firefighters

 - completing Stages One and Two prior to the Firefighter Visit

-Your local firefighters will be in touch to confirm a date and time with you and to discuss with you any specific issues related to your students.
+Your local firefighters will then be in touch to confirm a date and time with you and to discuss any specific issues related to your students.

 NB: The Fire Ed for Upper Primary program takes place over three stages that are designed to be taught over a period of approximately three or four weeks.